nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/comments.md

 A `commentRemoved` event is fired when deleting a comment or annotation.

-### Autosubscription
+### Auto Subscription

-Document creator is subscribed automatically to the `commentAdded` event on his documents.\
+Document creator is subscribed automatically to the `commentAdded` event on his document(s).</br>
-Comment Author is subscribed automatically to the `commentAdded` event on the commented document.\
+Comment author is subscribed automatically to the `commentAdded` event on the commented document.</br>
-Autosubscription is turned on by default.
+Auto subscription is turned on by default.
 It can be turned off by contributing like so:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>